apparently it's not called A.I. anymore ..

 for instance, this excerpt is about nutrition and how to measure your data .. not so that you can mine it, but so that the reader can interpret it more viscerally:

 "People who viewed the menu without nutritional information ordered a meal totaling 1,020 calories, on average, significantly more than the average 826 calories ordered by those who viewed menus that included information about walking-distance," writes Scientific American.
-People who saw the menu with walking-distance info also ordered less than people who just saw calorie info."
+People who saw the menu with walking-distance info also ordered less than people who just saw calorie info."as for the next one, it jarred my thinking a bit and it still puzzles me.

 ~ from "We Should Measure Our Food In Exercise, Not In Calories" @fastco

 ""Flipped classrooms" rethink traditional models of classwork and homework.
 Teachers are valuable and need to be better utilized.
 In a “flipped classroom,” passive activities, like lectures, are reserved for homework, while in-class time is used for collaborative and personal interactions between teachers and students.
 Teachers can post their own lectures online and direct students to other online resources, such as those provided by Khan Academy, which offers more than 2800 educational videos covering a multitude of disciplines.
 Students can pause, rewind, and re-watch as needed.
-Any questions can be noted and addressed the following day. "
+Any questions can be noted and addressed the following day. "it sounds like a good idea, but how stable is it in practice? in other words, suppose a student misses a lecture once, the night before, and shows up unprepared: can that student get anything out of class the next day?

 ~ from "5 Disruptive Education Trends That Address American Inequality" @fastco